 Our five 2017 Virgin Money London Marathon Runners not only raised over £22,300 for their chosen parts of the Trust but also inspired many supporters to register their interest in a 2018 Gold Bond place, all of which were snapped up in record time!
 Many thanks again to the ‘fab five’ in 2017!

-Huge congratulations to our 2017 Virgin Money London Marathon Runners that completed the course!
-They rose to the 26 mile challenge on Sunday 23 April 2017 for their chosen part of Whittington Health.
+In 2018 seven supporters will bravely take on the 26 mile challenge on Sunday 22 April 2018 for their chosen part of Whittington Health.
 We are very grateful to them for taking on this real test of endurance, all their training, preparation and fundraising.

 You can read about our inspirational runners and the department, service or ward they supported and also sponsor them via their fundraising page;